hail2u/html-best-practices/README.md

 ### Don't use XML attributes

-It is a HTML document.
+We write a HTML document.

 Bad: